The Assassination Of The Emperor Commodus (The Play)

 LAETUS.

-What are we do next?
-The emperor is enraged and shall not stop, until he hath discovered the ultimate truth.
+What are we to do next?
+The Emperor is enraged and shall not rest until he hath uncovered the ultimate truth.

 ECLECTUS.